metcalf/saypi/README.md

 * Use API client to write sane tests
 * Tests for invalid params to say controller
 * 404 on missing deletions
+* Generate spans in client or at least take a context for cancellation
+* Client with a much more stubbable interface (e.g. Service thing from verificator)

 ## Boring TODO
 * Package descriptions